-Pinterest is one the BEST platforms for generating traffic.
+Pinterest is one of the BEST platforms for generating traffic.
 Some travel websites and bloggers get more than 50% of their traffic from Pinterest.
-That’s more than most of the channels combined – except my favourite Google <3.
+That’s more than most of the channels combined – except my favorite Google <3.

 By joining some group boards and pinning all your content on Pinterest, it can bring pretty long time rewards.
 It takes a while (3 months) to kick in so be patient and watch the traffic simply increase and increase.

 Here is a guide to optimizing and increasing Pinterest traffic to your travel blog.

 Quora is a platform for helping people find answers to questions.

 If you have a great blog post or are knowledgeable on certain topics then this is a great place to try and help people find answers and also drop some links to your blog or get them to come to your website.
 I’m fairly active on Quora, but I haven’t found it an amazing place to get traffic.